gritzko/ron/README.md

     * `?` ends a query header op (a subscription frame has a header)
     * `.` ends a frame (required for streaming transports, e.g. TCP)
 4. frame format employs cross-columnar compression
-    * repeated UUIDs can be skipped altogether ("same as in the last op")
+    * repeated key UUIDs can be skipped altogether ("same as in the last op");
+      in the first op a skipped UUID means `0`;
     * RON abbreviates similar UUIDs using prefix compression, e.g.
       `1D4ICCE+XU5eRJ` gets compressed to `{E` if preceded by `1D4ICC+XU5eRJ` (symbols `([{}])` corespond to 4,5,..9 symbols of shared prefix)
-    * by default, an UUID is compressed against the same UUID in the previous op (e.g. event id against the previous event id)
+    * by default, a key UUID is compressed against the same UUID in the previous op (e.g. event id against the previous event id);
     * backtick \` changes the default UUID to the previous UUID of the same op (e.g. event id against same op's object id)
+    * the first value UUID is compressed against the object UUID of the op, each other is compressed against the previous one.

 Consider a simple JSON object:

     {"keyA":"valueA", "keyB":"valueB"}